Ethical Principles and Publication Policy

 • While fulfilling editorial duties and responsibilities, adopting balanced and objective behaviors; and approaching the authors fairly without discriminating anyone on the grounds of her/his gender, religious belief, political standpoint, ethnic background or nationality.

-• Assessing and evaluating the works submitted to PedPer on the basis of their content, without providing privilege to any of them.
+• Assessing and evaluating the works submitted to PedPer on the basis of their content without providing privilege to any of them.

 • Ensuring that all manuscripts go through a blind peer-reviewing process and the authors do not know anything about the reviewers nor do the reviewers have any information related to the authors.